 Now it’s deployment time.
 Again this is an easy choice, since he only has a Queen (cruiser).
 He lays it down next to the King.

 Now Fenris declares his attack phase.
 His ship still has an attack value of zero, but he throws down his 5.
-Because there’s no ship in the way now, Duncan’s base takes a point of damage, and is back down to 9 total.
+Because there’s no ship in the way now, Starling’s base takes a point of damage, and is back down to 9 total.

 He ends his turn holding an A, J, discarding neither.

-Turn Two: Duncan
+Turn Two: Starling

-Duncan doesn’t have any cards left, so there’s nothing to discard.
+Starling doesn’t have any cards left, so there’s nothing to discard.